angulardart/site-angulardart/src/tools/index.md

 ## SDK

-Although [DartPad][]{: target="_blank"} is a great way to learn how to write a simple web app, once you're ready to develop real apps, you need to [install the Dart SDK.](/tools/sdk)
+Although [DartPad][]{: target="_blank"} is a great way to experiment with Dart code, once you're ready to develop a web app, you need to [install the Dart SDK.](/tools/sdk)

 ## Command-line tools